 Melissa Younker, Yebel Gallegos, and Alexandra Bradshaw, their skirts fashioned into draped togas, took turns balancing upon a single foam block quoting and describing an inspirational, though unnamed, woman.
 Posing and gesticulating, they appeared like three muses or the ancient Greek chorus.

 Bashaun and Daniel Mont-Eton strode onstage holding three white balloons each, while McMurray’s sound became a down-and-dirty, bass-heavy track.
-The mysterious orbs and the visceral, vibrating music made Daniel and Bashaun seem so cool and powerful in this moment.
+The mysterious orbs and the visceral, vibrating music made Daniel and Bashaun seem so cool and powerful.

-There were a lot of these for me: captivating visuals that also seemed to vibrate with something deeper.
-Maybe you could pinpoint what that deeper element was, and maybe not.
-All the same, I loved them both on their own and as a part of the larger accumulation of many working images.
+There were a lot of these moments for me: captivating visuals that also seemed to vibrate with something deeper.
+Maybe you could pinpoint what that deeper element was, or maybe not.
+But I loved them both on their own and as a part of the larger accumulation of many working images.

-And it was truly magical; we had made it to the end and here was our reward.
+And it was truly magical; we had made it to the end and were duly rewarded.

 Writer's note: Congratulations are in order for company dancer Alexandra, on a fantastic final performance with Ririe-Woodbury.
 Salt Lake City will miss her dearly, both onstage and off!